couchbaselabs/analytics-dotnet-client/docs/introduction.md

 # Couchbase Analytics .NET Client

-This library provides a lightweight, focused .NET client for interacting with the Couchbase Analytics service.
+This library provides a lightweight, high-performance .NET client for interacting with the Couchbase Analytics service.

 It is designed for high-throughput analytics workloads and exposes a simple API to: